 (Conjecture) 10

 Back in anthropology class, the students were shown movies about foraging cultures.
-These cultures include the African San, Aboriginal Australians, and Inuits.
+These cultures include the African San, Aboriginal Australians, and Inuit.
 These movies were pieced together using actors to portray how anthropologists thought foragers would act.
 Karl Heider writes about the makers of ethnographic films taking artistic license.

 “Rather, they would take a selection of data and interpret these data in a particularly enlightening and convincing manner.
 The truth perhaps, but certainly not the whole truth.”
 (Heider, 2009)